Interpretable Personalized Experimentation: Interpretable Personalized Experimentation

-Algorithm~\ref{algo:non_model_greedy} and Algorithm~\ref{algo:non_model_iterative} describe two different implementations for this. \textbf{In the greedy implementation}, a split is only considered if both the left and right child segment have an improvement over the parent segment. \textbf{In the iterative implementation}, we run several iterations of splitting.
-For each iteration we keep the best segment, excluding it in the next run.
+In the \textbf{greedy implementation} (Algorithm~\ref{algo:non_model_greedy} in the Appendix), a split is only considered if both the left and right child segments improve over the parent segment.
+In the \textbf{iterative implementation} (Algorithm~\ref{algo:non_model_iterative} in the Appendix), we run several iterations of splitting.
+In each iteration we keep the best segment, excluding it in the next run.
 A split is considered as long as one of the child segments improves the outcome compared to the parent node.
 One pitfall with this iterative implementation is that segments are not necessarily disjoint in feature space, so one individual could appear in several segments.
-We resolve this by always assigning the individual to the first found segment.
+We resolve this by always assigning the individual to the first found segment; other ways can be explored.